StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 Clone the repository to your laptop to get started.

 {% hint style="info" %}
-Note that Python 3.8 or higher is required.
+Requires Python 3.8 or higher.
 {% endhint %}

 ## Running the sample mirror